sngular/scs-multiapi-plugin/README.md

 }
 ```

-This sample class, is related to the previosly used YML file, and in it you
+This sample class is related to the previously used YML file, and, in it, you
 could see that it came fully implemented.

 Also, it's important to note that using Stream Bridge, the *binding* where the